 - Cook on high for 4 hours or low for 8 hours.

 - Drain the water from the potatoes and mash right in the crockpot.

 - Sauté the diced onion in 2 tablespoons of butter in a small skillet until onion is translucent and beginning to brown.
 If you skip this step, the onions will be crunchy in your finished potatoes, and nobody wants crunchy potatoes.

 - In a medium bowl, combine cream cheese, sour cream, evaporated milk, cooked onion, salt, and pepper until blended.
-Add to mashed potatoes in the slow cooker and mix well.
+Add to mashed potatoes in the slow cooker, mix well, and cover with the lid.

 - Can be cooked on low an additional 4 hours or use the keep warm setting for longer.
 Re-moisten with milk and butter as needed.

 One additional note about using the CrockPot for mashed potatoes

 When you put mashed potatoes in the CrockPot, they tend to get thick.
 Be prepared to thin them back out with heavy cream or half and half (whole milk will work in a pinch) and melted butter.
 I've also heard of people thinning them with chicken broth, but I prefer cream.